SenseLogic/CODEX/README.md

     *   image_name.2560.avif (big 4/3 width at 55% quality)
     *   image_name.3840.avif (huge 2x width at 55% quality)
 *   Images are resized to match the target width while preserving the original aspect ratio, with the target height limited to twice the original width.
+*   Both the original and re-encoded images share the same relative path and file label.
+*   The website must use only the optimized images stored on the CDN, at the smallest appropriate resolution.
+*   A preloaded low-resolution placeholder image should be displayed while the high-resolution image loads.
-*   Database paths do not specify resolutions:
+*   Database paths do not specify resolutions :
     *   /local/path/to/image_name.avif
     *   /global/path/to/image_name.avif
-*   Both the original and re-encoded images share the same relative path and file label.
-*   The website must use only the images stored on the CDN, at the smallest appropriate resolution.
-*   A preloaded low-resolution placeholder image should be displayed while the high-resolution image loads.

 ## Version